 About The Council

-The Juvenile Justice and Delinquency Prevention Act of 1974, as amended, established the Council as an independent body to coordinate federal programs related to delinquency prevention and missing and exploited children.
+The Juvenile Justice and Delinquency Prevention Act of 1974, as amended, established the Council as an independent body to coordinate federal programs related to delinquency, unaccompanied juveniles, and missing and exploited children.

-The Council meets quarterly in Washington, DC.
-Learn about upcoming meetings and access materials and summaries from previous meetings.
+The Council meets in Washington, DC.
+Access materials and summaries from previous meetings.

 Reports & Resources